nofitnessforpurpose/TopSlotDataPack/README.md

 |  64K	|        |   X   |           |
 | 128K	|        |   X   |     X     |

 In summary supported are 8 to 64 K Linear Data Packs, or devices emulating these pack addressing schemes.
+There is no inherent limit to the size which is only problematic for random access use.

 <BR>